AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Units_of_Measure.md

 ## `Update Uom Owner`

-Update the Owner of the specified unit of measure.
+Updates the Owner of the specified unit of measure.
 For more information on Owners, see [Access Control](xref:accessControl).

 #### Request
  ```text